 The essence of both styles is the same: with no equipment and no grasping at clothing, two athletes try to press both shoulders of their opponent down onto the mat.
 Greco-Roman wrestlers use only their upper bodies and arms while Freestyle wrestlers can use any part of their body.

-The competition programme at Rio 2016 included six classes, based on weight, for each of men's Greco-Roman, men's Freestyle and women's Freestyle.
+The competition programme at Rio 2016 included six weight categories each for men's Greco-Roman, men's freestyle and women's freestyle.
 For all events, there is a direct elimination system that eventually decides the two finalists for the gold medal match.
-All wrestlers who lose against either finalist, at any stage of the competition up to and including the semi-finals, enter the repechage.
+All wrestlers who lose to a finalist are entered into the repechage.

 International Federation: United World Wrestling